Skip to content

 }

-⚠️ Requesting an offset or limit that goes beyond the number of records, or an offset + limit that goes beyond the number of records is not an error, and the response should include the partial data that can be retrieved.
+⚠️ Requesting an offset, limit, or offset + limit that goes beyond the number of records is not an error, and the response should include the partial data that can be retrieved.
 If there's no data in the requested range, an empty array should be returned.

 Stopping Pagination